 2.3 Model Evaluation and Metrics

 The predictive skill of the machine learning algorithms was evaluated using two approaches.
-First, a k-fold cross-validation approach that has been widely used in machine learning classification (Anguita et al., 2009; Cawley and Talbot, 2004) was applied.
-In this approach, the data are randomly subdivided into k disjointed subsets of equal size.
-Then, for each different combination of k-1 of the k subsets, one of the k models is trained, and the test statistic for that model is evaluated on the remaining subset (Stone, 1974; Geisser, 1975).
+First, a nested k-fold cross-validation approach (Cawley and Talbot, 2010; Varma and Simon, 2006; Schratz et al., 2019) was applied.
+In this approach, the dataset is split into k outer folds and each fold is held out for testing while the remaining 𝑘 −1 folds are merged and split into inner folds for training.
+As such, the k-fold cross-validation procedure for model hyperparameter optimization is nested inside the k-fold cross-validation procedure for hyperparameter selection.
+Under this procedure, hyperparameter search cannot overfit the dataset as it is only exposed to a subset of the dataset provided by the outer cross-validation procedure.
 The mean of the test statistics over all k models is the cross-validation estimate.
 In this study, k=10 so that each subset spanned 2-years of data.

-The data are assumed to be independent during the k-fold cross-validation.
-However, this assumption might be inappropriate for time series which may be auto-correlated.
-Thus, the data herein were further validated by block cross-validation (Bergmeir and Benitex, 2012; Roberts, 2017; Burman et al., 1994; Racine, 2000).
+Second, the data herein were validated using block cross-validation approach (Bergmeir and Benitex, 2012; Roberts, 2017; Burman et al., 1994; Racine, 2000).
+To ensure independence between cross-validation folds in the time series data, blocks are drawn over time to produce time-slice blocks of similar duration.
 To do this, the data were divided by chronological order into 10 subsets of 2-years each: 1998-1999, 2000-2001… 2017-2018.
 In one iteration of the cross-validation procedure, the models were trained on the data from 1998-2016 and then tested on data from 2017-2018.
 This procedure was repeated for all the 2-year blocks.

-Four metrics were used to evaluate the performance of the machine learning classifiers in predicting K. brevis blooms (Sun et al., 2009; Powers, 2011).
+Three metrics were used to evaluate the performance of the machine learning classifiers in predicting K. brevis blooms (Sun et al., 2009; Powers, 2011).
 Accuracy measures the overall accuracy of the prediction (Eq.
 10),